A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Case Studies

 \item A special attention should be given to the \emph{simplicity} of SHADE-ILS.
 In this algorithm the model is not very complex, and the number of parameters is simpler than other proposals (due that its components require few parameters).
 Besides, changes made with respect to IHDELS do not increase its number of parameters. \end{itemize}

-\subsection{Summary of the use case}
+\subsubsection{Summary of the use case}

 On a closing note, the use case depicted in this section follows most of the guidelines of our proposed methodology.
-The main procedures followed in the use case are highlighted in Figure \ref{fig:case_checklist}.
+As in the previous use case, the main procedures followed are highlighted in Figure \ref{fig:case_checklist}.
 In addition, we briefly describe now the main actions taken for each of the proposed guidelines:

 \begin{itemize}[leftmargin=*] \item Guideline \#1: we have resorted to the standard CEC'2013 benchmark, which is widely accepted by the community working on large-scale global optimization.
 Also, we have checked that the benchmark follows several of the requirements imposed by the guidelines.
 Finally, we have compared our proposed method against similar state-of-the-art techniques and a reference baseline from the field.